The 12th CHPC Introductory Programming School

 Application and Registration:

-The CHPC and NITheP call for all talented students registered for Honours, Masters, PhD including postdoc in South Africa to submit their applications.
+The CHPC and NITheCS call for all talented students registered for Honours, Masters, PhD including postdoc in South Africa to submit their applications.
 The registration fee is free for all successful Applicants.
-As public funded institutions, the CHPC and NITheP support the transformation of South Africa and thus the School organizers highly encourage students from previously disadvantaged backgrounds to submit their applications.
+As publicly funded institutions, the CHPC and NITheCS support the transformation of South Africa and thus the School organizers highly encourage students from previously disadvantaged backgrounds to submit their applications.
 There will be no scholarship for successful applicants as the school will be hosted on a virtual platform.
 However, a background of scientific programming skills and basic Linux will be an advantage.

 School Organizing Committee: